aws-samples/eks-access-controls-bedrock-agent/RE_DEPLOY.md

-# eks-access-controls-bedrock-agent
+# Re-Deploy

-        This repository refers to the implementations of EKS access controls using Bedrock Agent.
+This guide suggest how to update the deployed solution If there is any code or logic change has happened.

 ## Usage

 If you are deploying this for the first time to your account follow this document - [First Deploy](FIRST_DEPLOY.md)

 ## Re-deploy/changes in code